eamena-project/eamenaR/README.md

 }
 ```

-Copy/paste this `mbr.geojson` in the EAMENA DB to select and export the GeoJSON file of grid squares
+Copy/paste this `mbr.geojson` into the EAMENA DB map filter, to select and export the GeoJSON file of grid squares.
+In EAMENA DB, select `Filter` > `Map Search` >` Edit GeoJSON` and copy/paste the content of the new exported **GeoJSON file** into the EAMENA `Edit GeoJSON` field.
+Under the `Search` bar, filter by resources (`Resource Type`) and select `Grid Square`.
+Once the filters `Map Filtered Enabled` and `Grid Square` are on, only the needed Grid squares appear in the results.

 <p align="center">
   <img alt="img-name" src="https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/www/geojson-mbr.png" width="600">
   <br>
   <em>screenshot of the grid squares selection, export them as a new GeoJSON file </em>
 </p>

+Export these grid squares as a `geojson url`, paste this URL into a web browser, copy the content of the output into a new GeoJSON file[^5] and save this file.
+This last GeoJSON file will be used in the [`geom_within_gs()`](https://eamena-oxford.github.io/eamenaR/doc/geom_within_gs) function to retrieve the correct Grid square ID for each heritage place in the BU.

 #### Source file